cihat/solaris-odyssey/README.md

 This template should help get you started developing with Svelte in Vite.

+## TO-DO
+1. Create Bullet Component with animations, sounds and collision and enemies detection.
+2. Update EnemyShips and Ship views
+   - Add 3 type of enemy ships with different speed and health.
+Some enemies will can create a new enemy ship until they are destroyed.
+3. Add damage to the enemy ship with sound, animation and updating the health bar
+4. Add level system
+5. Game Settings View
+    -  Add a score board
+    - Add a game over screen
+    - Add a start screen
+    -  Add a pause screen
+    -  Add a settings screen
+6. Add multiple users to the game

 ## Recommended IDE Setup

 [VS Code](https://code.visualstudio.com/) + [Svelte](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode).